 Strata Documents

-For condos and townhouses: review minutes, financials, bylaws, the depreciation report, and any upcoming special levies.
+For condos and townhouses: review includes minutes, financials, bylaws, depreciation report, and any special levy information.

 Title Search

-Confirms there are no unexpected liens, easements, or encumbrances on the property before you take ownership.
+Confirms no unexpected liens, easements, or encumbrances exist on the property before you take ownership.

 Understanding the Costs

-Your down payment is just the beginning.
-Knowing every cost upfront means no surprises on completion day — and a budget that actually reflects what you're going to spend.
+Your down payment is only the beginning.
+Understanding every cost before you're in an active transaction means no surprises on completion day — and a budget that actually reflects what you'll spend.

 Down Payment Requirements